ssrivast/Coursera_GetData/README.md

 Code Book
 =========

-Describes the variable the tidy dataset
+Describes the variable of the tidy dataset